bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 #### 5. Exception conditions in RESTful web service responses

 In a RESTful web service implementation exception condition responses should generally be carried by an HTTP response status code.
-Where appropriate, in order to be more specific about the exception conditions that apply, an XML payload that conforms to the LCF Exception Conditions XML schema, may be included in the response, if the specific HTTP response status code allows a payload to be included in the response.
+Where appropriate, in order to be more specific about the exception conditions that apply, an XML payload that conforms to the LCF Exception Conditions XML schema, may be included in the response, if it is valid to include a payload with the specific HTTP response status code.

 #### 6. Encoding rules in URI query parts